-So if you are reading this bit we can assume that limited seating and range aren’t a problem for you, so what else do you need to know?
-Well this is the fourth generation of electric fortwo with a trial fleet launched in 2007 smart has had a while to finesse the technology and with battery supply coming from a Daimler subsidiary and the motor hailing from Renault the key components have provenance.
+So if you’re still reading we can assume that limited seating and range aren’t a problem for you, so what else do you need to know?
+Well this is the fourth generation of electric fortwo; with a trial fleet launched in 2007 smart has had a while to finesse the technology and with battery supply coming from a Daimler subsidiary and the motor hailing from Renault the key components have provenance.

 On the move the ED is the best fortwo to drive.
-It is superbly suited to the urban environment for which it is designed.
+It’s superbly suited to the urban environment for which it’s designed.
 The compact dimensions and instant torque make nipping into gaps in city traffic a breeze whilst the stunning turning circle provides a get out of jail card if you end up down a dark ally.
-The short wheelbase, rear weight distribution and regenerative braking acting through the rear wheels also enable a lively balance at higher speeds which is much more interesting than the terminal understeer you tend to get in City Cars.
+The short wheelbase, rear weight distribution and regenerative braking acting through the rear wheels also enable a lively balance at higher speeds which is much more interesting than the terminal understeer you tend to get in city cars.

 The interior is standard fortwo which means well designed, interesting to look at and well appointed.
 One big surprise however is the lack of any adjustment on the steering wheel.
 Given the petrol fortwo allows height adjustment we can’t quite work out why this isn’t possible on the ED.
 Depending on your height this could be a make or break issue so make sure you have an extended test drive.

-Given the limited range it is good to know that you can pre heat or cool the ED whilst it is plugged in to the mains, there is also a very effective ECO mode which does knock back performance noticeably but also delivers a big improvement in range.
-It is also laudable that smart has provided both an analogue battery charge gauge and an electronic one both of which are very clear and tell you battery charge to within 1%, so if you do run out there are no excuses!
+Given the limited range it’s good to know that you can pre-heat or pre-cool the ED whilst it’s plugged in to the mains, there’s also a very effective ECO mode which does knock back performance noticeably but also delivers a big improvement in range.
+It’s also laudable that smart has provided both an analogue battery charge gauge and an electronic one both of which are very clear and tell you battery charge to within 1%, so if you do run out of electricity there are no excuses!

-The onboard charger now accepts 7 kW allowing home recharging to be maximised, 22 kW charging is on its way but isn’t available yet.
-The small battery makes this less of an issue than most EV’s but it is worth knowing if you do need quick charge capability the ED won’t be on your list.
-Other issues include a very firm ride and a lack of regenerative brake settings so you either have to have it set to maximum or use a radar based system neither of which are ideal.
+The onboard charger now accepts 22 kW charging which means you can recharge from 0 – 80% in 40 mins at a 22 kW chargepoint, but you can’t use Rapid DC chargepoints.
+The small battery makes this less of an issue than most EVs, but it’s worth knowing if you do need rapid charge capability the ED won’t be on your list.
+Other issues include a very firm ride and a lack of regenerative brake settings, so you either have to set it to maximum or use a radar-based system, neither of which are ideal.

 Estimated real world range: 50 – 90 miles